Want to know if a holographic sight is right for you?

 Do you love the big ring with little dot reticle?
 It’s become almost synonymous with holographic sights so we included one red dot with it.

-Instead, the Holosun 510C brings together the best of both worlds by using energy-saving LED technology and the reticle found in holographic sights.
+This optic brings together the best of both worlds by using energy-saving LED technology and the more advanced reticle found in holographic sights, except its noticeably more crisp.

-If you’re solely looking for the ring and dot reticle (and not the slightly increased acquisition speed)…you can’t go wrong with this optic.
+If you’re solely looking for the ring and dot reticle, you can’t go wrong with this affordable, durable optic.

-Buttons are on the side for easy access and also it has a QD attachment system that also maintains zero.
-Has NVG capabilities but is less waterproof than the others.
+Buttons are on the side for easy access, it has a QD attachment system that maintains zero, and it works with night vision.

-Without going too much into everything…why would you even want a holographic sight compared to a red dot?
-Here’s the gist…but we have this super in-depth article for that.
+Why would you even want a holographic sight instead of a red dot?
+We have a super in-depth article for that, but here are the basics.

-Red dots (or reflex sights) operate by having an LED project a dot toward a lens, which is specially coated so that it bounces back toward your eye.
+Red dots (or reflex sights) have an LED that project a dot toward a lens, which is specially coated so that it bounces back toward your eye.
+It’s super simple, which keeps prices down.

 Holographic sights use a laser-transmitted hologram of a reticle through a series of lenses back to your eye.